wilpar4813/noteTaker/README.md

 ***Installation instructions***

+- Goto https://tripps-note-taker.herokuapp.com on a web browser like Google Chrome.
+- OR...
 - Download files from repositiory.
 - Enter npm install from home directory at command line.
 - Enter node apps.js at command line